Use Your Own Custom Domain With Docs

 Note: In most cases, the SSL certificate for your custom domain will be automatically issued within a few minutes of saving these settings and you're all set.
 DNS propagation can some times take a little longer, especially if you edited a CNAME record that existed previously.
 If more than a couple of hours have passed and you're not seeing your Docs site at your custom domain, reach out to our support team and we will check into things for you!

 Can I have more than one custom domain point to my Docs site?

-Only one CNAME record can be pointed to a single Docs site at a time.
+You can only point one CNAME record to a single Docs site at a time.
 Additional CNAME records pointing to a single Docs site will not work as intended and could result in security vulnerabilities.